Shahapur, Buldhana: Geography

 It lies near the banks of Mun River and can be visited from Undri - Ambetakli in Buldhana district or from Wadegaon in Akola district.

 Visitor's attractions

 The Dargah of Nipani Baba is situated on the bank of Mun River.
-The Fair of Baba regionally known as URUS takes place every year.
+The Fair of Baba regionally known as urus takes place every year.

-The temple of Lord Shiva is situated at confluence of revers Namely (MUN, TORNA, VISHVAMITRA, UTAVALI etc.) It is believed that the Shiv Linga was established by Lord Rama.
+The temple of Lord Shiva is situated at confluence of revers Namely (Mun, Torna, Vishwamitra, Utavali etc.) It is believed that the Shiv Linga was established by Rama.